adamjrichter/build-tools-1/README.md

 # build-tools

-These directory tree is likely to be rearranged substantially.
-Right now, its purpose is primarily to provide and easy code browsing.

-There are currently two subdirectories:
+This directory tree currently has two subdirectories:

 portworx-mirror-server :
 	The older all-in-one package of mirroring